-Children under 15 unaccompanied by a parent or coming to meet a parent or parents in the Philippines must present a Waiver of Exclusion Ground (WEG).
+Children under 15 years of age who are unaccompanied by a parent or coming to meet a parent or parents in the Philippines must present a Waiver of Exclusion Ground (WEG).
 Contact the nearest Embassy or Consulate of the Philippines for more details.

 Safety and security